chuckersjp/coreos-iso-maker/README.md

 `workers`	- However many worker nodes you want and their corresponding `ipv4` addresses.
 Recommend no more than 3 at a go.

+There is a second example file called `inventory-multinic.yml` for an example of how to setup dual NIC machines.

 You will need to use create individual ignition files and load them to your webserver.
 This project does NOT currently do that.